Police chiefs are cracking down on misconduct — including brutality and overt racism — and losing their own jobs, too

 As demonstrations have spread in the wake of George Floyd’s killing in Minneapolis, major pushes for reform and cutting police funding also have risen from coast to coast.
 Longtime criticism of police tactics and officers’ interactions with minority populations has turned into alarm at how police have acted and used force, both before and during the protests.

-While some states and local officials have adopted changes since the protests began — including banning some uses of force and increasing transparency — attempts to advance police reforms in Congress have stalled due to partisan differences.
+While some states and local officials have adopted changes since the protests began — including banning some uses of force and increasing transparency — attempts to advance police reforms in Congress have stalled because of partisan differences.

 “Policing is done at the local level . . . we’re not going to find a solution at the federal level,” Charles Ramsey, who formerly led the police department in Washington, D.C., and Philadelphia, said Thursday during an online U.S. Conference of Mayors discussion that included mayors, police chiefs and experts.
 “It’s the mayors, it’s the governors, it’s those people that really understand the needs of communities that’ll get this done.”